Workflow & schema customization¶

 parameters=[

-OpenApiParameter("nested", QuerySerializer), # serializer object is converted parameter
+OpenApiParameter("nested", QuerySerializer), # serializer object is converted to a parameter

 OpenApiParameter("queryparam1", OpenApiTypes.UUID, OpenApiParameter.QUERY),